A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

-Now that you know more about teaching or tutoring online, I recommend you take a look at the links below and study them thoroughly.
+Now that you know more about teaching or tutoring online, I recommend looking at the links below and studying them thoroughly.
 Then—while still keeping your day job—you should write a plan of action.
 I suggest you peruse the job boards, weigh all possibilities for becoming a stay-at-home teacher or tutor, map out your journey, make the best decisions, and be steadfast.

-Digital learning is relatively new but is rapidly growing, and anyone who cherishes helping students can begin shaping a new career as an online teacher or tutor in the luxury of their private home.
+Digital learning is relatively new but is rapidly growing.
+Anyone who cherishes helping students can begin shaping a new career as an online teacher or tutor in the luxury of their private home.

 - Top 10 Don'ts for Wannabe Teacher Bloggers | Teacher Network | The Guardian

-Blogger, head and physics teacher Tom Sherrington offers his tips and guidance for getting into blogging.
+Blogger, head, and physics teacher Tom Sherrington offers tips and guidance for teachers.

 Pearson is the most comprehensive provider of educational assessment products, services, and solutions.